Xiaojia-Wang/xiaojia-wang.github.io/research.md

 ## Doctoral Research

 Microscale fluid-structure interactions (FSIs) have aroused the attention of the scientific community because internal flows in compliant micro-conduits are often encountered in microfluidics.
 Although previous studies investigated the microscale FSIs from various perspectives, a unified understanding of the physics is lacking.
-My doctoral research aims to put forward a general theoretica framework for microscale flows in compliant micro-conduits.
+My doctoral research aims to put forward a general theoretical framework for microscale flows in compliant micro-conduits.
 I have constructed a
 **reduced one-dimensional (1D) FSI model**, with which, I have analyzed the **steady responses**, the **nonlinear dyanmics** and the **stabilities** of various microscale FSI systems, providing new insights into the physics of FSIs at the microscale.